uyuni-project/uyuni-rfc/accepted/0000-salt-new-maintaining-workflow.md

    * package building according to PR branch.
    * branched and removed automatically from `systemsmanagement:saltstack:github/salt` by OBS workflow.

-The same OBS structure will apply to all our OBS targets: `products`, `products:testing` and `products:next`.
+The same OBS structure will apply these other OBS targets, allowing us to deal with different Salt versions if necessary ensuring the packages are also ready to be consumed, without enabled services that could run unexpectely on targets that are linked to them (like i.a. `systemsmanagement:Uyuni:Master`):
+- `systemsmanagement:saltstack:products:testing`
+- `systemsmanagement:saltstack:products:next`

+For `systemsmanagement:saltstack:products` OBS target, it is not really necessary to follow the above structure, as this target gets updated once we run our "Salt Promote pipeline" (which does copypac whatever is in `products:testing` to `products`).

 ### Packaging artifacts